Work Environment

 Realists like to find practical solutions to problems using tools, technology and skilled work.
 Realists usually prefer to be active in their work environment, often do most of their work alone, and enjoy taking decisive action with a minimum amount of discussion and paperwork.

-Entry - Stage Manager
+Entry / Progression - Stage Manager

-Entry is possible with a range of different qualifications, but certain subject areas may increase your chances of success i.e. Drama or Theatre Studies; performing Arts; Music.
+Entry is possible with a range of different qualifications, but certain subject areas may increase your chances of success i.e. Drama or theatre studies; performing arts; music.
 Relevant courses in drama and theatre studies, and stage management /technical theatre up to degree level, are available.
 Employers will typically also expect some practical, or performance-related experience.

 Professional Development